-Life undertakings must also take reasonable steps to ensure continuity in the performance of their activities, including the development of contingency plans and for this purpose are required to put in place appropriate and proportionate systems, resources and procedures.
+Non-life undertakings must also take reasonable steps to ensure continuity in the performance of their activities, including the development of contingency plans and for this purpose are required to put in place appropriate and proportionate systems, resources and procedures.

-In addition to the above requirements, Section 2 of the Central Bank Corporate Governance Requirements for Insurance Undertakings 2015 requires life assurers to have:
+In addition to the above requirements and in accordance with the Central Bank's Corporate Governance Requirements for Insurance Undertakings 2015 (the "Corporate Governance Requirements") non-life insurers are required to have:

-- a board of directors whose members individually meet the Central Bank's fitness and probity tests, with a majority of independent non-executive members;
+- (i) a board of directors whose members individually meet the Central Bank's fitness and probity tests, with a majority of independent non-executive members;

 - (ii) Committees governing Audit and Risk, each with set terms of reference;

-- (iii) a full time Chief Executive Officer, with clear delegated powers and reporting obligations;
+- (iii) a full time Chief Executive Officer , with clear delegated powers and reporting obligations;

 - (iv) a Head of Actuarial Function;

 - (v) a Compliance Officer;

 - (vi) a Chief Risk Officer

 - (vii) an internal audit function;

 - (viii) a financial control function; and

 - (ix) to the extent required, an investment management function.

 The majority of the board should be independent non-executive directors (this majority may include the Chairman).
-However, in the case of institutions that are subsidiaries of groups, the majority of the board may also be composed of group directors or a combination of group directors and independent non-executive directors, provided that in all cases the subsidiary insurance undertaking has at least two independent non-executive directors (3 in the case of a Major Institution) or such greater number as is required by the Central Bank.
+However, in the case of institutions that are subsidiaries of groups, the majority of the board may also be composed of group directors or a combination of group directors and independent non-executive directors, provided that in all cases the subsidiary insurance undertaking has at least two independent non-executive directors or such greater number as is required by the Central Bank.